 - 1. Undergarments should never be visible. - 2.
 Shorts, dresses, and skirts must be an appropriate length in order to avoid disruption of the school day.
-The final decision of appropriate dress will be made by the administration - 3.
+The final decision of the appropriate dress will be made by the administration. - 3.
 If wearing leggings or bike shorts, the shirt must be an appropriate length in order to avoid disruption of the school day.
-The final decision of appropriate dress will be made by the administration. - 4.
-Holes in jeans must NOT be higher on the jeans than fingertip length.
+The final decision of the appropriate dress will be made by the administration.

 The administration reserves the right to interpret the appropriateness of student dress and appearance.
-Any clothing or appearance that detracts from the educational process will not be allowed.
-Repeated dress code violations will be treated as any other discipline infraction and may result in detention, Saturday School, ISS, OSS, or other consequences as designated by the administration.
+Any clothing or appearance that detracts from the educational process will not be permitted.
+Repeated dress code violations will be treated as any other discipline problem and may result in consequences as designated by the administration.